developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/notification/index.md

 		      </div>
 		   </BODY>
 		</HTML>

 The following function takes a notification index and a notification type.
-Depending on the type of notification it invokes it appropriately.
-The index and type of each notification can be obtained via the EnumNotificationsEvent as demonstrated in the previous example
+Depending on the type of notification, it invokes it appropriately.
+The index and type of each notification can be obtained via the EnumNotificationsEvent as demonstrated in the previous example.

-		:::html
+		:::javascript
 		<script>
 		   function annoyUser(index, type)
 		   {